peyoot/mqttdevice/README.md

 #### discription
 mqttdevice is a demo client device to publish & subscribe topics to a MQTT server like mosquitto or AWSIOT.
 This is part of awsiot demo.

+for testing message from web app, please use mqtt client to publish to demo/app/gateway1/#

+for testing publishing message, please use mqtt client subscribe to demo/gateway1/#

 #### folder structure
 ```
 /